-Prerequisite: Admission to RN Program Pre/Corequisite: BIOL 2402, PSYC 2314, Corequisite: RNSG 1209, RNSG 1341, RNSG 1361
+Lecture Hrs = 1, Lab Hrs = 4 Prerequisite: Admission to RN Program.
+Pre/Corequisite: BIOL 2402, PSYC 2314 Corequisite: RNSG 1209, RNSG 1341, RNSG 1361

-Introduction to Nursing
+RNSG 1209 Introduction to Nursing

 Overview of nursing and the role of the professional nurse as a provider of care, coordinator of care, and member of a profession.
-Topics include knowledge, judgment, skills and professional values with a legal/ ethical framework.
+Topics include knowledge. judgment, skills and professional values with a legal/ethical framework.
 This course lends itself to a blocked approach.
-Progression: student must pass RNSG 1209 and RNSG 1205 concurrently to progress.
+Progression: student must pass RNSG 1209 and RNSG 1205 concurrently to indicates honors courses, see page 16 for more information on the honors program

-Lecture Hrs = 2, $Lab\ Hrs = 0$ , $NLN\ Testing\ Fee$ Prerequisite: Admission to RN Program Pre/Corequisite: BIOL 2402, PSYC 2314
+Lecture Hrs = 2, Lab Hrs = 0, Testing Fee Prerequisite: Admission to RN Program Pre/Corequisite: BIOL 2402, PSYC 2314 Corequisite: RNSG 1205, RNSG 1341, RNSG 1361